dmaone/CommonSense/README.md

 To load it into device, run FlightController, Config->Open, Config->Upload.
 BEWARE, thresholds may be set absolutely wrong!
 If they are - you will likely see red "UNSAFE" button in bottom right corner.

 ## Hardware configuration hints
+* If you're using Linux and can't connect - run as root OR fix your device permissions.
+No, I don't find fucking with your udev enjoyable, thank you very much.
 * If key monitor only shows zeroes, no matter which keys you press - set ADC resolution higher.
 * If even at 12 bits it still doesn't work - increase charge delay.
 Recommended setting is 18.
 * If you see double actuations on keypress - increase debouncing steps.